 The treatment modality for retina diseases depends on the specific problem and the severity of the condition and may include:

-Medications: Anti-VEGF injections are usually administered to reduce the growth of abnormal blood vessels in AMD and diabetic retinopathy.
+Medications: These include anti-VEGF injections, which are usually prescribed for reducing the growth of abnormal blood vessels in AMD and diabetic retinopathy.

-Laser Therapy: In laser therapy, treatments can be delivered with lasers to seal off the leaking vessels or build a barrier to prevent further leakage.
+Laser Therapy: Laser therapy can also be used to deliver treatments, either to seal off leaking vessels or to create a barrier to prevent further leakage.

-Surgery: Most of the conditions require surgical intervention, such as vitrectomy in the case of retinal detachment or advanced diabetic retinopathy.
+Surgery: Most conditions require surgical intervention, including the use of vitreous surgery in the event of retinal detachment or advanced diabetic retinopathy.

 Lifestyle Changes: Diabetic retinopathy requires maintenance of blood sugar levels and an appropriate lifestyle.